GoHelpFund Price Tops $0.0018 on Major Exchanges (HELP)

-GoHelpFund (CURRENCY:HELP) traded 2% higher against the US dollar during the 24 hour period ending at 10:00 AM ET on November 21st.
-In the last week, GoHelpFund has traded 7.9% lower against the US dollar.
-GoHelpFund has a market capitalization of $21,544.28 and approximately $10,972.00 worth of GoHelpFund was traded on exchanges in the last 24 hours.
-One GoHelpFund coin can now be bought for approximately $0.0018 or 0.00000003 BTC on popular cryptocurrency exchanges.
+GoHelpFund (CURRENCY:HELP) traded 2.4% higher against the U.S. dollar during the 24-hour period ending at 19:00 PM E.T. on November 25th.
+In the last seven days, GoHelpFund has traded 3% higher against the U.S. dollar.
+GoHelpFund has a market cap of $21,493.83 and approximately $16,314.00 worth of GoHelpFund was traded on exchanges in the last day.
+One GoHelpFund coin can now be purchased for approximately $0.0018 or 0.00000003 BTC on popular exchanges.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.